-If you are assigned through an ”any” choice, such as “Any Branner,” you are assigned the last space in the house because you are willing to accept “any” choice in that house.
-Be sure to list specific choices such as “Branner single” or “Branner two-room double” before listing an “any” choice.
+If students are assigned through an ”any” choice, such as “Any Branner,” they are assigned the last space in the house because they are willing to accept “any” choice in that house.
+Students should be sure to list specific choices such as “Branner single” or “Branner two-room double” before listing an “any” choice.

-If you are guaranteed housing, you must select “I am willing to accept any other assignment” as your final choice in order to preserve your housing guarantee.
+If a student is guaranteed housing, they must select “I am willing to accept any other assignment” as their final choice in order to preserve their housing guarantee.

 4. Save the application.

-Be sure to hit the submit button after previewing your application.
-You will receive a confirmation email at your Stanford account once it has been submitted.
+Students should be sure to hit the submit button after previewing their application.
+They will receive a confirmation email at their Stanford account once it has been submitted.

 5. Use Group Retention.

-When you apply as a group, you are asked through how many residence choices you would like to stay with your group.
-If you set it to 1, the Draw program will only try to keep your group together through its first choice.
-In order to stay together through all of your residence choices, set group retention high enough to cover all of those choices.
-If, after submitting your application, you go back in and change your residence choices, be sure to double check your group retention level.
+When a student applies as part of a group, they are asked through how many residence choices they would like to stay with their group.
+If they set it to 1, the Draw program will only try to keep the group together through their first choice.
+In order to stay together through all of their residence choices, they should set group retention high enough to cover all of those choices.
+If, after submitting their application, they go back in and change their residence choices, they should be sure to double check their group retention level.

-No matter what tier you are using, make a robust list of choices!
-Keep ranking choices until you have no preference between the choices you have left unranked.
-That is when you know you have ranked enough choices.
-If you are guaranteed housing, you must select “I am willing to accept any other assignment” as your final application choice in order to preserve your guarantee.
-If we cannot assign you to one of your residence choices and you are assigned out of this final choice, you will be assigned at the end of the Draw, after all other students have been assigned.
+No matter what tier they are using, students should make a robust list of choices!
+They should keep ranking choices until they have no preference between the choices they have left unranked.
+That is when they know they have ranked enough choices.
+If a student is guaranteed housing, they must select “I am willing to accept any other assignment” as their final application choice in order to preserve the guarantee.
+If we cannot assign them to one of their residence choices and they are assigned out of this final choice, they will be assigned at the end of the Draw, after all other students have been assigned.

 Sometimes students will not list residences they want because they believe their Draw number will not be low enough to get into those houses.
 Every year cut-off numbers for residences change.
-List where you want to live!
+Students should list where they want to live!

-You can use the “Copy My Group Leader’s Choices” button located at the top of the Residence Choice list to make sure everyone in your group has the same choices in the same order.
-If your group leader changes his choices after you have copied them, be sure everyone in your group copies the choices once again.
-Only you can update the choices on your application.
+Students can use the “Copy My Group Leader’s Choices” button located at the top of the Residence Choice list to make sure everyone in the group has the same choices in the same order.
+If the group leader changes their choices after the other group members have copied them, the other group members should be sure everyone in the group copies the choices once again.
+Only the student can update the choices on their own specific application.

 9. Applying as a group?
 Select the same residence choices.

-In order to stay with your group, select the same residence choices in the exact same order.
-Once you list a choice that is different from your friends, the Draw program is unable to hold you with your group mates.
+In order to stay with their group, students must select the same residence choices in the exact same order.
+Once a student lists a choice that is different from their friends', the Draw program is unable to hold them with their group mates.

 10. Select the correct quarter.

-Be sure to select the correct start quarter on your application.
-Students who apply for Winter or Spring Quarters aren’t assigned until later in the academic year.
-If you need housing for Summer Quarter 2017 in addition to housing during the 17-18 academic year, fill out two applications: one for Summer Quarter, and one for housing beginning in Autumn, Winter, or Spring Quarter.
+Students should be sure to select the correct start quarter on their application.
+Students who apply for winter or spring quarters aren’t assigned until later in the academic year.
+If they need housing for summer quarter in addition to housing during the academic year, they must fill out two applications: one for summer quarter, and one for housing beginning in autumn, winter, or spring quarter.